hliu5259/horvathslab/README.md

 ## [seurat1-2.R](https://github.com/hliu5259/scReQTL/blob/master/seurat1-2.R)
 ### Command-line:
-	Rscript seurat1-2.R -s <sample_feauture_list>
+	Rscript seurat1-2.R -s <sample_feature_list>

 ### Description

-For each of the samples processed through seurat1-1.R script seurat1-2.R filters the unwanted cells as specified in the `sample_feauture_list`, and clusters the cells using the SCTransform function of Seurat (v.3.0 or later), after which assigns cell-types to those clusters using SingleR.
+For each of the samples processed through seurat1-1.R script seurat1-2.R filters the unwanted cells as specified in the `sample_feature_list`, and clusters the cells using the SCTransform function of Seurat (v.3.0 or later), after which assigns cell-types to those clusters using SingleR.

 ### Input
-#### -s <sample_feauture_list>:
+#### -s <sample_feature_list>:
 A list containing the sample_id, minimum # of genes/cell (nfeature_min), maximum # of genes/cell (nfeature_max), and maximum percentage of mitochondrial genes/cell.

 Example: